Polymer/old-docs-site/app/2.0/start/first-element/intro.md

 -   The starting code, [available on GitHub](https://github.com/PolymerLabs/polymer-2-first-element.git).
 -   The [Polymer CLI](/2.0/docs/tools/polymer-cli) to run the demo.

-### Fork the starting code repo
+### Download the starting code

-1. Fork the repo by running this command:
+1. Download the starting code by running this command:

     ```bash
     git clone https://github.com/PolymerLabs/polymer-2-first-element.git